shrusti-ghela/shrusti-ghela/README.md

 My name is Shrusti (you can also call me Ghela), and I am a Data Scientist!

-I have always been a math geek, and my love for math, solving puzzles, and finding patterns led me to do engineering during my UG days.
+I have always been a math geek, and this love for math, solving puzzles, and finding patterns led me to do engineering during my UG days.
 I studied IT at the Vellore Institute of Technology, and this is where I learned to combine my love for patterns with data.

 I became passionate about turning data-driven insights into powerful narratives and stories.
 This passion triggered my next jump to the University of Washington.
-At UW, I completed a master's in Data Science and worked as a Text Mining Specialist at the eScience Institute.
+At UW, I completed a master’s in Data Science and worked as a Text Mining Specialist at the eScience Institute.
 I collaborated with researchers to solve NLP problems that helped create powerful computer systems with the ability to understand human language.
 How cool is that?

-Currently, I am a Data Science intern at Constellation Software Inc., where I solve problems using data.
+Currently, I am a Data Science intern at Constellation Software Inc., where I specialize in solving the challenges of integrated customer views and creating smarter targeted ad-campaigns.
+My role involves extracting, cleaning, and analyzing data to uncover insights to create effective marketing strategies!

-So that's me!
+So that’s me!
 A data junkie who is fascinated by every aspect the Dataverse has to offer, combined with a curiosity to uncover stories and build solutions!

 ### 📝 Relevant Courses
 - DATA 590/591: Capstone Project